farao-community/farao-test-data/README.md

 ### Closed RAO examples

-The [*closed-ra-optimisation-test*](./closed-ra-optimisation-test) directory contains data that can be used as example to illustrate the closed RAO module.
+The [*closed-ra-optimisation-test*](./closed-ra-optimisation-test) directory contains data that can be used as example to illustrate the closed RAO module behaviour.
 - **testNetwork.xiidm**: Input three nodes network.
 - **testCracPstOnly.json**: Test CRAC file with only one PST remedial action available.
 - **testCracRdOnly.json**: Test CRAC file with only two redispatch remedial actions available.